Skip to main content

 You can identify the IP addresses that have been automatically added from GitHub Apps by reviewing the description field.
 The description for these IP addresses is: "Managed by the NAME GitHub App."
 Unlike addresses you add manually, you cannot edit, delete, or disable IP addresses that are automatically added from GitHub Apps.

-Note: The addresses in the IP allow list of a GitHub App only affect requests made by installations of the GitHub App.
+The addresses in the IP allow list of a GitHub App only affect requests made by installations of the GitHub App.
 The automatic addition of a GitHub App's IP address to an organization's allow list does not allow access to a GitHub Enterprise Cloud user who connects from that IP address.

 For more information about how to create an allow list for a GitHub App you have created, see "Managing allowed IP addresses for a GitHub App."